Oundle School: Present day

-Sport is considered to be an essential part of school life and while there exists a multitude of sports to choose from, the emphasis remains on traditional team sports such as rugby, hockey, cricket, rowing and soccer for boys, and hockey, netball and tennis for girls.
-Oundle performs particularly strongly in independent school rugby, cricket, and girls' hockey.
-A large proportion of the school gathers to support the 1st XV rugby team on the Two Acre during the Michaelmas and Christmas quarters.
-The school's greatest sporting rivalry is with Uppingham School, while other rivalries include Harrow School, Radley College, Stamford School and Rugby School.
-The school sends regular rugby, cricket and hockey tours to countries all around the world, while the social 'Ramblers' cricket team is known in the school for its tours of the U.K. and the Caribbean.
+Although there are other sports to choose from, the school's emphasis remains on team sports such as rugby, hockey, cricket, rowing and soccer for boys, and hockey, netball and tennis for girls.
+Oundle performs strongly in independent school rugby, cricket, and girls' hockey.
+The school sends regular rugby, cricket and hockey tours to other countries, while the social 'Ramblers' cricket team tours the U.K. and the Caribbean.
 The Oundle Rovers Cricket Club (made up of Old Oundelians) plays in The Cricketer Cup and hosts its own cricket week at the school.
 The Rovers have won the cup three times and are fourth in the all-time order of merit.

-Like sport, music plays a vital role within school life for many pupils, and over 60% of pupils regularly practise a musical instrument while at Oundle.
-The school offers an extensive range of groups, bands, orchestras and choirs which cater for many musical tastes.
-Such is the success of music at Oundle that in recent years many pupils have gone on to receive musical or choral scholarships from Oxbridge, while school bands and choirs have gone on to perform concerts across the UK, Europe and Asia.
-Musical and non-musical pupils are encouraged to get involved in the house shout and part song competitions in the Lent term which are independently judged and contested fiercely.
-Possibly the greatest success in the practice of music at the school is its rock society, which can count the likes of Bruce Dickinson among its earliest members.
-'Roc-Soc' has been running since the 1970s and promotes the independent formation of popular music bands which have their own dedicated concerts towards the end of every term.
-The experimental/industrial music pioneers Throbbing Gristle played at the school in March 1980.
+Over 60% of pupils practise a musical instrument while at Oundle.
+The school has groups, bands, orchestras and choirs performing different kinds of music.
+Some pupils have gone on to receive musical or choral scholarships from universities, and school bands and choirs have performed concerts across the UK, Europe and Asia.
+The school's rock music society had Bruce Dickinson among its earliest members; 'Roc-Soc' has been running since the 1970s and promotes the independent formation of popular music bands which have their own dedicated concerts towards the end of every term.
+The experimental/industrial music pioneers Throbbing Gristle played at the school in 1980.